marley/loop101/README.md

 ## To Run

 Prerequisite:

 Make an account on [The Weather API](weatherapi.com).
 You will receive an API key that looks something like this: `xo7x97473289b545299gg573829473829`.
-You can run the visual part of this project without it, but nothing will happen when you try to search.

-1. Download this repository (that is, all the files in this project).
+1. Download this repository (ie, all the files in this project).
 You will now have a folder in your computer called `loop101`.
 2. Inside `loop101` create a file at the root level called `.env`.
 (Same place as the `.env.example` file)
 3. Copy the contents of `.env.example` into `.env`.
 4. Copy and paste your API key into the `.env` file.